Ram Navami riots: Background

 Rama is regarded as the seventh avatar of Vishnu, who was born as the prince of Ayodhya and lived a model life upholding the Hindu principles of dharma despite all his travails.
-Rama's birthday (Ram Navami) which falls on the 9th day of the Hindu new year (generally in March–April) is celebrated by Hindus all over the world.
+Rama's birthday (Rama Navami) which falls on the 9th day of the Hindu new year (generally in March–April) is celebrated by Hindus all over the world.
 The day is marked with puja (devotional worship) such as bhajan and kirtan, by fasting and reading passages about Rama's life.
 Special locations mentioned in the Ramayana legends observe major celebrations.
 These include Ayodhya (Uttar Pradesh), Rameswaram (Tamil Nadu), Bhadrachalam (Telangana) and Sitamarhi (Bihar).
 Some locations organise Ratha Yatras (chariot processions).

 Rama is central to the political imagination of the Hindu nationalist organisation Rashtriya Swayamsevak Sangh (RSS), the parent organisation of the ruling Bharatiya Janata Party (BJP).
-RSS was launched on the Vijayadashami day of 1925, a day commemorating Rama's victory over Ravana, and it was given its name "Rashtriya Swayamsevak Sangh" on the Ram Navami day of 1926.
-Its first public mission was in assisting the organisation of the Ram Navami festival at Ramtek, an occasion selected by its founder Hedgewar with "great care".
+RSS was launched on the Vijayadashami day of 1925, a day commemorating Rama's victory over Ravana, and it was given its name "Rashtriya Swayamsevak Sangh" on the Rama Navami day of 1926.
+Its first public mission was in assisting the organisation of the Rama Navami festival at Ramtek, an occasion selected by its founder Hedgewar with "great care".
 RSS also chose for itself a flag, which in its saffron colour and shape, is deemed to have been Rama's flag, and believed to have been used by Shivaji.

 However, for several decades of its existence, religion was not a major part of the RSS efforts of mobilisation, but rather a 'nationalist' campaign, identifying the 'nation' with Hindus.
 (The religious space was at that time occupied by Hindu Mahasabha, a political party with which RSS was vaguely allied.)
 This changed in 1964, when the RSS founded Vishva Hindu Parishad (VHP), an affiliate organisation that would campaign for Hindus as well as the Hindu religion.

-According to The Hitavada, a grand procession called Shobha Yatra was started on the occasion of Ram Navami in Nagpur, the home of the RSS, around 1967.
+According to The Hitavada, a grand procession called Shobha Yatra was started on the occasion of Rama Navami in Nagpur, the home of the RSS, around 1967.
 In contrast to traditional rath-yatras, which are organised by temples and are generally limited to nearby areas, the shobha yatras are grand processions of pomp and ceremony attempting to cover entire cities, involving "cavalcades of vehicles, each carrying dozens of men, shouting slogans and frequently wielding arms".
 In 1987, in the midst of the Babri Masjid–Ram Janmabhoomi dispute, the Vishva Hindu Parishad is said to have organised country-wide shobha yatras, including in Delhi, where arms were displayed and provocative slogans were raised.